effusiveperiscope/PPPDataset/README.md

 # FiMFiction Tools
 Various tools for trimming/sampling the fimficOmegaV3 dataset.

+# fimfarchive.py
+A tool for accessing and manipulating a downloaded copy of the fimfarchive archives.

 # Text training data
 Tools for scraping sources like the FiMFiction wiki for episode summaries, episode titles/transcripts, Wikipedia episode synopsis, as well as experiments